freechipnuts/chiplets/README.md

 # Chiplets AI SoC Competition

 ## Overview
 The **Chiplets AI SoC Competition** challenges researchers and professionals to design a comprehensive **AI System on Chip (SoC)** optimized for **computer vision applications**.
-The competition consists of four phases, beginning with **Requirements & Architecture Design**, followed by **Implementation and RTL Design**, **Verification and Validation**, and culminating in **Synthesis, Place & Route (P&R), and Tape-Out**.
+The competition consists of four phases, beginning with **Requirements & Architecture Design**, followed by **System C Modeling**, **Implementation and RTL Design**, **Verification and Validation**,  and culminating in **FPGA Prototyping**.

-In Phase I, participants are expected to define the application requirements themselves, developing a research-backed blueprint that aligns with real-world AI SoC needs in computer vision.
+**In Phase I**, participants are expected to define the application requirements themselves, developing a research-backed blueprint that aligns with real-world AI SoC needs in computer vision.
 The design should be feasible across hardware, software, and firmware domains and enable recent graduates to implement and test the system effectively.

 ### Considerations for Phase I Design